LiamOsler/mysql-node-REST/README.md

 * **PostgreSQL**: An open-source relational database management system.
   * **Supabase**: A service that provides free database hosting for learning and prototyping.

-### Node.js:
-Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
-Node.js lets developers use JavaScript to write command line tools and for server-side scripting.
-Node.js is part of the "JavaScript everywhere" paradigm, unifying web application development around a single programming language, rather than different languages for server-side and client-side scripts.
-[Here is a guide to getting started with Node.js](https://nodejs.org/en/docs/guides/getting-started-guide/).

 ### Editing the .env file:

 To store environment variables, create a .env file in the root directory of your project.
 The .env file should contain the following variables: